 Facing high unemployment and a minimalist wage policy, thousands of Uzbeks seek to migrate to find a job.

-A third of the victims of trafficking that we repatriate from the Persian Gulf are from Uzbekistan.
+In 2021, 20% of the victims of trafficking that we repatriate from the Persian Gulf are from Uzbekistan.

 - Facilitate twice a year a mission of our partner in the Persian Gulf to accelerate the identification and assistance to the Uzbek victims who are exploited there